Estate Tax Calculator

 The gross estate includes essentially everything you own or control at death: real property, bank and investment accounts, retirement accounts (IRAs, 401ks — even though beneficiaries pay income tax), life insurance you own (even term policies), business interests, trusts where you retained control, jointly held property (your share), and assets transferred within 3 years of death if you retained an interest.
 Commonly missed items: life insurance ownership (use an ILIT to exclude), revocable trust assets (included in estate), and retirement accounts (which face both estate tax and income tax for non-spouse beneficiaries — the "double tax" problem).

-Key strategies include: (1) Annual gift exclusion — give up to $18,000/person/year (2026) without using lifetime exemption, (2) Irrevocable trusts — remove assets from your taxable estate, (3) Family limited partnerships — transfer business interests at discounted valuations, (4) Charitable remainder trusts — provide income stream plus charitable deduction, (5) Life insurance trusts (ILIT) — keep insurance proceeds out of your estate, (6) Grantor retained annuity trusts (GRATs) — transfer appreciation to heirs with minimal gift tax.
-Implement these strategies before the exemption potentially drops in 2026.
+Key strategies include: (1) Annual gift exclusion — give up to $19,000 per recipient in 2026 without using lifetime exemption, (2) Irrevocable trusts — remove assets from your taxable estate, (3) Family limited partnerships — transfer business interests at discounted valuations, (4) Charitable remainder trusts — provide income stream plus charitable deduction, (5) Life insurance trusts (ILIT) — keep insurance proceeds out of your estate, and (6) GRATs and other transfer strategies when appropriate.
+Estate plans should now be reviewed against current 2026 law rather than older sunset projections.

 Our calculator uses current market rates and established financial formulas to provide estimates within typical industry accuracy.
 Results are based on the inputs you provide — actual outcomes depend on market conditions, fees, and individual circumstances.
 Use this as a planning tool alongside professional financial advice.